 Gold mining is the most important division for Barrick Gold in terms of revenues and profits.
 In 2014, the company sold 6.3 million ounces of gold at an average realized price of $1,265 per ounce.
 It generated over $8.7 billion in revenues from the sale of gold, $1.2 billion from copper sales, and $271 million from other operations.

 Rising demand for gold from emerging economies

 Demand for gold is expected to be quite robust from major emerging economies.
 Rapidly growing middle class populations and rising incomes in these countries, particularly China and India -- the world's largest gold consumers -- are expected to result in a sustained jewelry and investment demand for gold.
-The Chinese middle class population is expected to grow by over 60%, or 200 million, to 500 million in six years time.
-Private sector demand for gold in China is expected to rise from 1,132 tons currently to at least 1,350 tons by 2017.
+For example, private sector demand for gold in China is expected to rise from 1,132 tons in 2014 to at least 1,350 tons by 2017.

 Weak global demand for copper

 China is the largest consumer of copper in the world, accounting for nearly 40% of the total world consumption of copper.
 China's GDP growth is expected to slow to 6.8% and 6.3%, in 2015 and 2016, respectively, from 7.4% in 2014.
 Slower economic growth in China has led to a moderation in demand for copper.
 Further, the proposed structural transformation of the Chinese economy from an investment and export led growth model, to a consumption led growth model, may negatively impact Chinese demand for copper in the long run.
 Weak Chinese demand for copper will put pressure on copper prices.

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.